-MSB 21-03-24-A, Revision to the Medical Assistance Rule concerning Provider Enrollment, Sections 8.125.11, 8.125.12, 8.125.13
+MSB 22-06-29-B, Revision to the Medical Assistance Rule concerning Provider Enrollment, Sections 8.125.11, 8.125.12, 8.125.13

 Emergency rule-making is imperatively necessary.
 The purpose of this emergency rule is to temporarily change regulatory requirements for Department of Health Care Policy and Financing rules to provide enhanced flexibility, reduction to programmatic limitations, and alignment with existing federal guidance related to processes under the COVID-19 pandemic.
+The temporary changes to regulatory requirements in order to provide enhanced flexibility, reduction to programmatic limitations, and alignment with existing federal guidance related to processes under the COVID-19 pandemic.
 The temporary changes to regulatory requirements in order to provide enhanced flexibility, reduction to programmatic limitations, and alignment with existing federal guidance related to processes under the COVID-19 pandemic is imperatively necessary fo the preservation of public health safety, and welfare.

-MSB 21-03-24-B, Revision to the Medical Assistance Act Rule concerning Emergency Medical Transportation, Sections 8.018.1.F. and 8.018.4.D.1 emergency.
+MSB 22-06-29-C, Revision to the Medical Assistance Act Rule concerning Emergency Medical Transportation, Sections 8.018.1.F. and 8.018.4.D.1

+Emergency rule-making is imperatively necessary.
+Under the Department's current rule, ambulance trips may only be taken to a limited set of medical facilities, the "closest, most appropriate Facility."
+CMS recently issued an expanded list of allowable destinations for ambulance trips that qualify for Medicare reimbursement during the COVID-19 public health emergency.
 This rule will align the Department with that new CMS Medicare guidance by expanding our definition of Facility.
 The goal is to allow EMT providers to take members to a wider range of medical facilities that are appropriate to the member's condition but that are not necessarily hospitals.
 This will help prevent hospital overcrowding while also getting members the most appropriate medical care, and will allow utilization of temporary and alternative care sites.